QUICK ANSWER

 | Barron's | Book | $20 to $25 | ~300 (mixed) | No | N/A | Some | No | No |

 "I finished my pre-licensing course and need focused exam practice."
 Use a practice question app.
 Pass Florida or Kaplan.
-If budget matters, Pass Florida ($39.99 one-time) gives you more Florida-specific features for less than one month of Kaplan ($29.99/month).
-If you want video alongside questions, Kaplan includes both but at a higher ongoing cost.
+If budget matters, Pass Florida ($39.99 one-time) gives you more Florida-specific practice features at a lower total price.
+If you want video alongside questions, Kaplan includes both, but verify the current app-store or package pricing before you buy.

 "I failed the exam and need to figure out what went wrong."
 Use a tool with per-topic performance tracking and, ideally, confidence calibration.
 Your score report tells you which topics failed.
 Your prep tool should let you target those topics specifically.
 Pass Florida's Weak Area Blitz and blind spot detection are designed for this scenario.